Foods That Can Control Joint Pain and Soreness

 Vegetables

-In addition to antioxidants and vitamins, most fruits and vegetables also have an anti-inflammatory property.
-Vitamin C is found in grapes, grapefruits, limes and apples that can reduce pain and swell in arteritis.
+In addition to antioxidants and vitamins, most fruits and vegetables also have anti-inflammatory properties.
+Vitamin C is found in grapes, grapefruits, limes, and apples, which can reduce pain and swelling in arteritis.

 Additional Virgin Olive Oil